sdanielzafar/NAVtrackr/README.md

       c.
 Save and exit.

       d.
 (Optional) you can set the permissions on this file such that only you can read it, if you're into that sort of thing.
 Just SSH in and run the `chmod` command of your choice (probably `chmod 711 .Renviron`).
+If you want to be 100% NAVhip, use the new `NAVsecret` to do this :)

 4. Grab a beer and change over your toggl project codes to a consistent format that `NAVtrackr` can read.
 This is going to follow the format example cases: